 Pastoral care and support will be offered to the student/child and his/her family, to the staff member, employee or volunteer against whom the allegation has been made, and any others involved.
-The welfare and best interests of any students/children involved will be paramount and advice will be sought from the EREA Student/Child Protection Officer about appropriate support for the student/child and his/her family.
+The welfare and best interests of any students/children involved will be paramount and advice will be sought from the Regional Director of Northern Region EREA about appropriate support for the student/child and his/her family.

 After a matter relating to the behaviour of a staff member, volunteer or contracted group/individual is reported to the Queensland Police Service there can be one of two outcomes.
 These can be summarised as follows:

-Version Number: 1.12 Author: EREA Date Modified: 26 November 2018 Document Owner: EREA
+Version Number: 1.14 Author: EREA Date Modified: 8 April 2019 Document Owner: EREA